agstermaister/DCW4/CodeBook.md

 The data used is data collected from accelerometers from the Samsung Galaxy S smartphone by Human Activity Recognition Using Smartphones project by Smartlab.

 There were 30 volunteers involved (19-48 years old).
 Each performing six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) whilst wearing a smartphone (Samsung Galaxy S II) on the waist equipped with accelerometer and gyroscope.
 They captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded and the data manually labelled.
-The obtained dataset has been randomly divided into two sets, 70%  training data and 30% the test data.
+The obtained dataset has been randomly divided into two sets, 70% training data and 30% test data.

 A full description is available at the site where the data was obtained: